 We have a number of financial support schemes in place to support you through financial difficulties.

-To apply for support with accommodation costs you will need to apply to the Residential Bursary Fund (RBF).
-Awards from the RBF will cover the cost of 80% of the residential fees.
-Financial assistance is awarded according to household income, to qualify it must be less than £29,000 (gross per annum).
+To request support with the cost of College accommodation you will need to apply to the Residential Bursary Fund.
+Successful awards from the RBF will cover the cost of 80% of the residential fees.
+Financial assistance is awarded according to household income and to qualify it must be less than £30,000 (gross per annum).
+You will automatically be assessed for free meals if the evidence of appropriate benefits is submitted with the accommodation and RBF application forms.
+For further details on the application process, please call 01732 853674.

 Care to Learn